Members

 Jonibekm@sas.upenn.edu

 I was born and raised in Key West, FL, with family roots in Uzbekistan.
 I am currently an undergraduate student at Penn majoring in biophysics and biochemistry.
 I previously worked in the Mallouk Group where I studied Z-scheme photocatalytic water splitting.
-In the Fuccillo Lab, I am interested in investigating neurobiological relationships with value-based decision-making and its potential implications for autism research.
+In the Fuccillo Lab, I study striatal interneurons and their contributions to value-based decision-making, and am particularly interested in their potential implications for autism research.
 Outside of the lab, I enjoy food, playing basketball, and quality time with friends and family.

 Undergraduate